cyrilletuzi/vscode-angular-schematics/walkthroughs/documentation.md

 It should be used only in this case.
 Otherwise, the integrated documentation in VS Code is much better because it includes direct links to launch the adequate commands with just a click.

 **You can access the integrated documentation at any time from the Angular logo on the left sidebar**, or from the VS Code menu:
 1. View
 2. Command Palette
 3. search "Documentation"
 4. choose "Angular Schematics: Documentation and tutorial"

+**Please take a few minutes to follow the basics:**
+- first generation
+- troubleshooting
+- configuration

 ## Pro edition 💎